Great news! James the Chimney Sweep is available to work in the Pembury, Kent, TN2 area, remember I can help you with any of the following:

 Pembury village is host to Pembury Hospital, which is overseen by Maidstone and Tunbridge Wells NHS Trust.
 It’s a big, multi service and acute care hospital for serving the local area and it is located at a site on Tonbridge Road, north-west of Pembury itself.
 Laing O’Rourke built the hospital, costing £226 million, in September 2011 and each inpatient using the facilities has an ensuite room and massive windows with good views over the nearby countryside – a design, which is considered unique and a ‘first’ in hospital design for mainland Britain.

-Pembury contains a number of fascinating historic buildings, which date from the 1200s period right throught to the twenty first century.
-This long history is evidence of the village’s influence over this part of western Kent.
-Archaeologists have also discovered evidence of an Iron Age settlement, suggesting the area has been a residence for many years.
-Villagers keep abreast of modern developments by reading the Pembury Village News, which is published four times per year by the parish council and distributed to 2,300 homes in the local area.
-The publication ranges in content, from news to features but all centered on life in the village of Pembury.
+Pembury is home to a number of wonderful historic buildings, which date from the period of the 1200s right through to the 21st century.
+This long history is evidence of the village’s influence over this rural part of western Kent.
+Archaeologists have also discovered evidence of an Iron Age settlement in the local area of Pembury.
+This is evidence that people have inhabited the region for hundreds of years.
+The local Pembury Village News informs the villagers about latest developments.
+It is published four times per year by the parish council and distributed to 2,300 homes around Pembury.
+The publication ranges in content, from news to features but all focused on life in the village of Pembury.